dangxthao/Metaheuristics/README.md

 2) The code for falsification is in the directory "src"
 3) Tested models and falsification scripts are in "Deliverable_Toyota_Expe_Code"
 4) The directory "wordgen' contains the code (executable for MacOS) of the tool wordgen to generate timed words from a timed automaton.
 The directory contains also some example timed automata, in particular the ones modelling driving behaviors that are used for the NFM paper.
-5) The directory ""Deliverable_Toyota" contains the report, which was accepted at the NFM2020 (NASA Formal Methods) conference
+5) The directory "Deliverable_Toyota_Report" contains the report, which was accepted at the NFM2020 (NASA Formal Methods) conference